MicrosoftDocs/microsoft-365-docs/microsoft-365/security/manage-incidents.md

 ### Incident status
 You can categorize incidents (as **Active**, or **Resolved**) by changing their status as your investigation progresses.
 This helps you organize and manage how your team can respond to incidents.

-For example, your SoC analyst can review the urgent **Active** incidents for the day, and decide to assign them to himself for investigation.
+For example, your SOC analyst can review the urgent **Active** incidents for the day, and decide to assign them to herself for investigation.

-Alternatively, your SoC analyst might set the incident as **Resolved** if the incident has been remediated.
+Alternatively, your SOC analyst might set the incident as **Resolved** if the incident has been remediated.

 ### Classification
 You can choose not to set a classification, or decide to specify whether an incident is true or false.
 Doing so helps the team see patterns and learn from them.